nikolalsvk/blog/content/blog/reducing-boilerplate-with-vim-templates/index.md

 ### Bash Script Skeleton

-Most common template people suggest is the one for Bash scripts.
+The most common template people suggest is the one for Bash scripts.
 It can look like this:

 ```sh
 #!/usr/bin/env bash